Hilton Coliseum: Hilton Magic

-"Hilton Magic", the power of the Coliseum faithful to produce unexpected victories, was first recognized by Des Moines Register sportswriter Buck Turnbull.
+The Hilton Coliseum is described as having "Hilton Magic" that gave the Cyclones unexpected victories.
+It was first described by Des Moines Register sportswriter Buck Turnbull.
 On a Feb.
 14, 1989, showdown with No. 3 Missouri, the Cyclones conjured up the spirit of the Hilton crowd to produce a stunning 82–75 victory.
 The following day’s headline read “Hilton Magic Spells ‘Upset’ One More Time.”

-In the article, Turnbull called for more “Hilton Magic” in the Cyclones’ upcoming bout with Oklahoma State, which had pummeled ISU, 102–74, just three weeks earlier.
-On cue, “Hilton Magic” displayed its powers, as the Cyclones defeated the Cowboys, 90–81, marking a 37-point reversal from the season’s prior meeting.
+In the article, Turnbull called for more “Hilton Magic” in the Cyclones’ upcoming bout with Oklahoma State, which had defeated ISU, 102–74, just three weeks earlier.
+The Cyclones defeated the Cowboys, 90–81, marking a 37-point reversal from the season’s prior meeting.